Rob Murphy (basketball)

-Robert Murphy Sr. (born September 19, 1973) is an American basketball executive, former coach and player.
-He is currently the Assistant General Manager of the Detroit Pistons of the National Basketball Association (NBA) and President of the Motor City Cruise of the NBA G League, the affiliate of the Pistons.
+Robert Lewis Murphy Sr. (born September 19, 1973) is an American former basketball executive, coach and player.
+He was most recently employed as the assistant general manager of the Detroit Pistons of the National Basketball Association (NBA) and the president and general manager of the Motor City Cruise of the NBA G League, the affiliate of the Pistons.
 He previously served as the head men's basketball coach for the Eastern Michigan Eagles from 2011 to 2021.
-Murphy, an inductee of the Central State University Alumni Achievement Hall of Fame, March 1, 2022 and also an inductee of the Mumford High School Hall of Fame, October 1, 2019.

 College

-Rob Murphy attended and played for Central State University basketball program in Wilberforce, Ohio from 1992–1996.
+Rob Murphy attended and played for Central State University basketball program in Wilberforce, Ohio, from 1992 to 1996.
 Murphy was a two-time team captain during his junior and senior campaigns.
 Murphy was also named the Marauders' Defensive Player of the Year as a senior while playing for former NBA point guard, Kevin Porter.
 Murphy was inducted into the CSU Hall of Fame March 1, 2022.

 High school coaching career

-After graduating from Central State, Murphy was hired as an associate head coach at Central High School in Detroit from 1996–1998.
+After graduating from Central State, Murphy was hired as an associate head coach at Central High School in Detroit from 1996 to 1998.
 After the team reached the state finals in his first year, Detroit Central won a Class A state title in 1998.

 Murphy was then hired as head coach at Crockett Technical High School in Detroit.
 Among his players was Maurice Ager, who was the first-round draft choice of the Dallas Mavericks.
 Murphy had an overall record of 64–20 at Crockett Technical and was named Detroit Free Press All-Metro Coach of the Year after his club won the Class B state championship in 2001.

 College coaching career

+Kent State

 Murphy joined Kent State in 2002 as an assistant coach.
 The Golden Flashes were 21–10 overall and 12–6 in the Mid-American Conference in 2002–03.
 Kent State reached the final of the MAC Tournament Championship and earned an invitation to the National Invitation Tournament.
-Murphy was instrumental in the recruitment of Antonio Gates to Kent State in which Gates led the Flashes to the Elite 8.
-Murphy coached Antonio Gates at Detroit Central HS and Kent State.
+During this time, Murphy served as a mentor of Antonio Gates, whom he previously coached at Detroit Central High School.

+Syracuse

 Following the 2004 season, when Syracuse Orange assistant coach Troy Weaver left for a coaching position with the Utah Jazz, Murphy was hired by the Orange.
 Murphy was known for developing versatile forward position players with the Orange.
 Some of the players he tutored include Hakim Warrick, Terrence Roberts, Donte Greene, Wesley Johnson, Kris Joseph, Fab Melo, Arinze Onuaku, CJ Fair, Dion Waiters, Michael Carter-Williams, Rakeem Christmas and James Southerland.